 ENGLISH AS A SECOND LANGUAGE

 Students enter the dental hygiene program as sophomores.
+The average GPA of incoming students to the Dental Hygiene Program is 3.4.
 All candidates must complete the equivalent of thirty (30) semester hours of college-level work in liberal arts.
 Prerequisite courses include:

 - Chemistry (preferably with laboratory)

 - English composition

 - Speech (Fundamentals of Speech or Public Speaking)

 - Introductory psychology

 In addition to the required courses above, it is highly recommended that students take some of the following courses in order to complete the required 30 credit hours for admissions:

 - Other college-level science-based courses, such as Anatomy & Physiology, Microbiology, and Biochemistry